The Domain Reputation API Test: 7 Must-Dos to Score High

-That said, I compiled a list of must-dos for businesses, big or small, to keep their domain reputation intact or score high in any domain reputation API’s review process.
+That said, I compiled a list of must-dos for businesses, big or small, to help check website reputation and score high in any domain reputation API’s review process.

 1. Keep your website content, related domains, and host configuration up to par

 If your website touts to be a provider of great content that readers can use as reference, then you have to make sure that it does just that.
 Your content must provide value; be accurate, relevant, search-optimized, and mobile device-friendly; and cater to your intended audience.
 Be sure no one has tampered with or defaced your site as well and that all pages are accessible or aren’t being DDoSed

 Keeping a secure and reputable domain also means that all subdomains tied to it are free from digital threats

 .
 Make sure none of your domains have malicious ties nor redirect visitors to phishing and other malware-infected sites or pages.
 That said, when citing sites outside your domain as reference, see to it that the sites and pages are reputable and threat-free as well.
 Remember that your domain’s reputation will be affected by that of any site or page linked to it.
 If one of them is categorized as “malicious,” your site will be too.

 Finally, the ubiquity of cyber attacks